multiscale/muscle3/docs/source/fortran.rst

 Having computed our final state, we will send it to the outside world on the ``final_state`` port.
-In this case, we need to send a list of doubles, which we first need to wrap up into a ``Data`` object.
+In this case, we need to send a vector of doubles, which we first need to wrap up into a ``Data`` object.
 A ``Data`` object works just like a ``DataConstRef``, except that it isn't constant, and can thus be modified.

-Here, we start by creating a ``Data`` containing a list of ``U_size`` nil (null, None) values.
-This allocates enough space in the list for all of our reals.
-We can then use :f:func:`LIBMUSCLE_Data_set_item` to assign the value to each list item.
-Note that there's no need to explicitly specify the type here; it will be inferred from the type of the value that we're passing.
-Indexes range from 1 to the size of the array, as usual in Fortran.
+We do this by creating a ``Data`` object containing a grid value, with the array ``U`` and the index name ``x``.

-Having put our data into the list, we can then put the list into a new :f:type:`LIBMUSCLE_Message` object, and call the :f:func:`LIBMUSCLE_Instance_send` function to send it.
+Having put our data into the ``Data`` object is a grid, we can then put the grid into a new :f:type:`LIBMUSCLE_Message` object, and call the :f:func:`LIBMUSCLE_Instance_send` function to send it.
 Finally, we free the Message and Data objects that we created, and deallocate the state as in the original non-MUSCLE version.

 That concludes the reuse loop.
 When we're done running the model, the reuse loop will finish, and we can free our Instance object before we quit.

 :f:type:`LIBMUSCLE_Data` is quite versatile, and makes it easier to send data of various types between submodels.
 Here are some other examples of creating